-Esther Honig is exploring beauty on a global scale.
-A freelance journalist and social media manager by day, Honig is frequently subject to manipulated photos across the web, and came up with the idea to varying interpretations of aesthetics from culture to culture.
-In a photo series titled Before and After—which is has gone viral and is getting covered all over the web—she made a simple request to graphic designers from 25 different countries:
+Esther Honig is an explorer of beauty on a global scale.
+A freelance journalist and social media manager by day, Honig is frequently subject to manipulated photos across the web, and came up with the idea to showcase varying interpretations of aesthetics from culture to culture.
+In a photo series titled Before and After—which went viral in 2014 and was getting covered all over the web—she made a simple request to graphic designers from 25 different countries:

 “Hi my name is Esther Honig and I would like you to enhance this image [of me] using Photoshop.
 I trust you to take whatever steps you see necessary.
 Make me look beautiful.”

 The results from each country’s designer are stunningly different.
 Eye color, clothing, hair, even the shade of her skin were subjected to the digital scalpels of the world’s graphic artists.
 Unsurprisingly, Pakistani Honig, Serbian Honig, and Filipino Honig look wildly different.
 Each detail may reveal something about the culture where the designer comes from—or maybe just his or her personal valuation of beauty.
 "Even though there were over arching themes to beauty," Honig told us, "individuals, no matter their culture, had different perspectives of what the word beautiful means."

 The brain (and face) behind this project spoke in depth to The Creators Project about the process of being intimately reinterpreted more than 20 times over, the influence of Photoshop in modern society, and what she’s learned from the process.

 The Creators Project: What inspired the photo series Before and After?
 Was there any photo spread or clearly-Photoshopped project that set off the spark?